Dallas (1978 TV series) season 1

 The television show Dallas originally aired as a five-episode miniseries starting on the first Sunday of April 1978.
 These five episodes were originally intended to be the show's pilot but by the time they aired, it was thought that no further episodes would be made.
-However, the popularity of the miniseries led to the creation of an additional thirteen full seasons, ending after the fourteenth.
+However, the popularity of the miniseries led to the creation of an additional 13 full seasons.